cesanta/mongoose-os-docs/cloud/azure.md

 });
 ```

-This snippet makes a device controllable by the device twin.
+This snippet makes a device controllable by the device twin, by synchronising
+the `on` attribute in the device twin with the LED status: if `on` is `true`,
+the LED is turned on, and if `on` is `false`, it is turned off.
+That is done
+by handling `Shadow.UPDATE_DELTA` event, which is generated every time
+the `desired` attributes of the twin are different from the `reported` attributes.

 In the command prompt (or terminal on Linux/Mac), enter the following commands